 - To skip replication of files that have already been copied.
 If Skip Checksum Checks is selected, the replication job skips copying a file if the file lengths and modification times are identical between the source and destination clusters.
 Otherwise, the job copies the file from the source to the destination. - To redundantly verify the integrity of data.
 However, checksums are not required to guarantee accurate transfers between clusters.
 HDFS data transfers are protected by checksums during transfer and storage hardware also uses checksums to ensure that data is accurately stored.
-These two mechanisms work together to validate the integrity of the copied data. - Delete Policy Whether files that were on the source should also be deleted from the destination directory.
+These two mechanisms work together to validate the integrity of the copied data. - Replication Strategy Whether file replication should be static (the default) or dynamic.
+Static replication distributes file replication tasks among the mappers up front to achieve a uniform distribution based on file sizes.
+Dynamic replication distributes file replication tasks in small sets to the mappers, and as each mapper processes its tasks, it dynamically acquires and processes the next unallocated set of tasks. - Delete Policy Whether files that were on the source should also be deleted from the destination directory.
 Options include: - Keep Deleted Files Retains the destination files even when they no longer exist at the source.
-(This is the default.). - Delete to Trash If the HDFS trash is enabled, files are moved to the trash folder.
-(Not supported when replicating to Amazon S3.) - Delete Permanently Uses the least amount of space; use with caution. - Preserve Whether to preserve the Block Size, Replication Count, and Permissions as they exist on the source file system, or to use the settings as configured on the destination file system.
+(This is the default.). - Delete to Trash If the HDFS trash is enabled, files are moved to the trash folder. - Delete Permanently Uses the least amount of space; use with caution. - Preserve Whether to preserve the Block Size, Replication Count, and Permissions as they exist on the source file system, or to use the settings as configured on the destination file system.
 By default, settings are preserved on the source.